hageyahhoo/Agile2020/Agile2020.md

 | Week 9  | Guided to start regular meetings with developers and QA persons  |
 | Week 10 | Started solving problems by developers step by step              |

-When I gave impacts, I utilized "3 KPIs": Sales, Profit, and Employee Satisfaction.
+When I gave impacts, I utilized "Three KPIs": Sales, Profit, and Employee Satisfaction.
 It is that my former supervisor told me as a way to measure every business.
 For example, my first proposal of SET activities to decision-makers included reducing MTTR (Mean Time to Repair) of Channel Gateway by implementing proper failure detection mechanism for reducing negative impacts to external users.
 Additionally, I not only reported results of static code analysis, but also shared with developers how to build static code analysis mechanism from Employee Satisfaction aspect.

 As a result, many developers started using my impacts like static code analysis mechanism and giving me concrete advices about problematic points of architectural design, operational difficulties, and so on.
 Their advices became good information sources to communicate with decision-makers.
 Additionally, decision-makers started taking time to define SET role with me.
 They couldn't ignore my impacts and developers' supports to SET.
 <br />